SAP-samples/teched2023-AD164/exercises/ex1/README.md

     ![](images/AD164_E1_6_3.png)
 4. A service binding for the service definition is created and the created artefact looks like this
     ![](images/AD164_E1_6_4.png)
-6. Activate and publish your service binding.
+6. Activate the service binding and publish your local service endpoint in the service binding, to see the projection view with its alias name  which was being exposed in the service definition being seen as a service available
     ![](images/AD164_E1_6_5.png)

-7. Click on **Fiori elements App Preview** to preview your application in the browser.
+7. Select the service **Travel_XXX** and click on **Fiori elements App Preview** OR double click on the service **TRAVEL_XXX** to preview your application in the browser.
     ![](images/AD164_E1_6_6.png)
  </details>